 - Being ambiguous in your response.

 This student may have trouble distinguishing fantasy from reality.
 To some extent, this person will appear confused or illogical.
 As you talk to this student, you may notice that his/her speech jumps from one topic to another with little or no logical connection between the topics.
 The individual may also pay a great deal of attention to some unimportant detail that is being discussed or may be generally scattered and incoherent.
 The student may coin new words and expect others to understand their meaning or may put words together because they rhyme, not because they make grammatical sense.

 Such individuals may make inappropriate emotional responses.
-For example, s/he may overreact to her/his feelings, or be very "flat" emotionally.
-Many times the person knows that her/his emotions are inappropriate, but just feels overwhelmed and cannot control them.
+For example, they may overreact to their feelings, or be very "flat" emotionally.
+Many times the person knows that their emotions are inappropriate, but just feels overwhelmed and cannot control them.

 Persons in poor contact with reality may experience themselves as especially powerful or important, or may believe that people are attempting to harm or control them in some way.
-S/he may also feel that certain actions have special meaning for them (e.g., when people in a small group begin to laugh, they are laughing at him/her).
+They may also believe that certain actions have special meaning for them (e.g., when people in a small group begin to laugh, they are laughing at the student).
 Such students may experience hallucinations, usually auditory, although hallucinations can be experienced through any sensory modality.
 Generally, these individuals are not dangerous, but are scared, frightened and overwhelmed.